-Budgeted cost: £ 17800
+Budgeted cost: £ 20 000

 Activity Evidence that supports this approach Challenge number(s) addressed One to one teaching assistant support for disadvantaged pupils with SEND Teaching Assistant Interventions Teaching Assistants to deliver targeted evidence based interventions for example precision teaching or SNAP 2 Maths and also interventions based on advice from outside agencies such as a Speech and Language Therapist.
-1 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+1, 2, 3, 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Smaller groups in mathematics for KS1 High quality small group support: EEF Maths KS1 Recommendation 5 4 Engaging with the School Led Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4, 5

-Improve the quality of social and emotional learning through the deployment of an Emotional Literacy Support Assistant, Breakfast There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): All Club and After School Clubs EEF evidence for impact of social and emotional skills
+Targeted phonics interventions have been shown to be more effective when delivered as 2 regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Smaller groups in mathematics for KS1 High quality small group support: EEF Maths KS1 Recommendation 5 3 Improve the quality of social and emotional learning through the deployment of an Emotional Literacy Support Assistant, Breakfast Club and After School Clubs There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF evidence for impact of social and emotional skills All